International Day Against Homophobia, Biphobia and Transphobia: May 17 around the world

 The day is particularly strong in Europe and Latin America, where it is commemorated with public events in almost all countries.
 May 17 is also marked in multiple countries in all world regions including, in 2013, 32 of the 76 countries in the world where same-sex relationships are criminalised.
+In Sweden, government bodies have observed the day.

 Common actions include large-scale street marches, parades and festivals.
 In Cuba, for example, Mariela Castro has led out a huge street parade in honor of May 17 for the past three years.
 In Chile in 2013, 50,000 people took to the streets to mark May 17, and the VIII Santiago Equality march.

 Arts and culture-based events are also common.
 For example, Bangladeshi activists organised the music festival "Love Music Hate Homophobia" in 2013.
 Albanian LGBT activists have, in 2012 and 2013 been organising an annual Bike (P) Ride for May 17 through the streets of the capital Tirana.
 In 2013, the day's Committee called for international actions for a Global Rainbow Flashmob to mark May 17.
 Activists in 100 cities, in 50 countries participated with diverse public events spanning coloured balloon releases, dance flashmobs, musical events, and performance and street art.

 On May 17, 2019, Taiwan became the first country in Asia to legally recognize same-sex marriage.

-In Nepal, this day is celebrated as International Day Against Queer / MOGAI -phobia' as well as IDAHOT.
+In Nepal, this day is celebrated as International Day Against Queer / MOGAI -phobia as well as IDAHOT.

+Some countries and organizations have misinterpreted the letters behind the acronym IDAHOBIT with different meanings beyond those of the official expansions, sometimes mistakenly taking the "I" of "BI" to be standing for intersexphobia.
+However, the IDAHO committee and ILGA, after consulting with intersex organizations and the community, put out a clarifying note on their website in 2024 that there is no consensus among the intersex community for the inclusion in IDAHOBIT.